HansMariusAndreassen/Project-Exam-2/README.md

 - [Tailwind CSS](https://tailwindcss.com) - A utility-first CSS framework for rapid UI development.
 - [CodePen](https://codepen.io) - A social development environment for front-end designers and developers.
 - [CSS Loaders](https://css-loaders.com) - A collection of loading animations made with CSS.
+- [React-Icons](https://react-icons.github.io/react-icons/) - A library of icons.
+- [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Continents.svg) - This is where the world map was found and used to create the continent filter component.